-Fair value valuation technique Material unobservable inputs Relationships between material unobservable inputs and fair value measurements Perform discounted cash flow analysis under income approach for evaluation based on the contract rent provided by the Company during the lease term, and after the lease term expires, the evaluation is performed based on the market rent.
-Discounted cash flow analysis under income approach: This refers to the net income and value at the end of the period during the future discounted cash flow of the subject property analysis period, and after discount at appropriate discount rate the sum of the estimated subject property values are added.
-Such method is applicable to the property investment evaluation for the purpose of investment.
-Discount rate after risk adjustment (3.895% and 3.6% respectively as at December 31, 2022 and December 31, 2021).
-The estimated fair value will be increased (or decreased) if: After adjustment, the discount rate will decline (increase).
+Relationships between

+Fair value valuation technique Material unobservable inputs material unobservable inputs

+and fair value measurements

+Perform discounted cash flow analysis Discount rate after risk The estimated fair value will be

+under income approach for evaluation adjustment (3.895% and 3.6% increased (or decreased) if:

+based on the contract rent provided by respectively as at December 31, After adjustment, the

+the consolidated company during the 2022 and December 31, 2021). discount rate will decline

+lease term, and after the lease term (increase).

+expires, the evaluation is performed

+based on the market rent.

+Discounted cash flow analysis under

+income approach: This refers to the net

+income and value at the end of the

+period during the future discounted cash

+flow of the subject property analysis

+period, and after discount at appropriate

+discount rate the sum of the estimated

+subject property values are added.
+Such

+method is applicable to the property

+investment evaluation for the purpose of

+investment.